23 Suspenseful Thriller Author Websites

 Mark Greaney

-In his “Gray Man World” tab readers can find extensive amounts of research about different aspects of the books, such as the enemies (which includes real stories from each country), different firearms that the characters used, and behind the book research that Mark did including images and stories of his travels.
+In his “Gray Man World” tab readers can find extensive amounts of research about different aspects of the books, such as the enemies (which includes real stories from each country), different firearms that the characters used, and behind-the-book research that Mark did include images and stories of his travels.

 This is a great tactic if you have a book series as it gives readers an inside into the world of the story and makes them even more interested in the books.